ibm-cloud-docs/vpc/snapshots_vpc_create.md

 1. From the list of snapshots (initially empty), click **Create**.

-1. From the Create snapshot panel, enter the information in Table 1 to define your snapshot and select the block storage volume you'll be copying.
+1. Enter the information in Table 1 to define your snapshot and select the block storage volume you'll be copying.

 1. Click **Create snapshot**.
 You're returned to the list of snapshots.
 Messages display while snapshot is being created and when ready, the snapshot displays first in the list of snapshots.
 You can then [view details of your snapshot](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).